TorresEdwin/SpeakATX/README.md

 Connections:
 - Local Non-English Communities: Community for the language this job is in
-- Local Translation Services: Translation services for people that speak the language this job is in
+- Local Services: Services for people that speak the language this job is in

 # Three Questions We Will Answer
-- Where can I find an English translator in my area?
+- Where can I find a Spanish to English translator in my area?
 - What communities in the area could I relate to?
 - Are there any businesses that support non-english hires?